KonishchevDmitry/investments/README.md

 ## Prometheus metrics

-`investments metrics` allows you to export analysis results in [Prometheus](https://prometheus.io/) format to be collected by [Node exporter's Textfile Collector](https://github.com/prometheus/node_exporter#textfile-collector).
+`investments metrics` command allows you to export analysis results in [Prometheus](https://prometheus.io/) format to be collected by [Node exporter's Textfile Collector](https://github.com/prometheus/node_exporter#textfile-collector).

 Here is an example of [Grafana](https://grafana.com/) dashboard which displays aggregated statistics and investment